 Furnace Chimney Liners

 Furnace liners are impacted and damaged much in the same way that a fireplace clay tile liner is.
-There is, however, one huge factor that tends to cause more damage – and that is there is constantly corrosive gases from either a furnace, boiler or water heater being vented through it.
+There is, however, one huge factor that tends to cause more damage – and that is constantly corrosive gases from either a furnace, boiler or water heater being vented through it.

 We’re seeing more and more in modern times highly efficient appliances, which is both great for your bills and for the economy.
 However, there is an awful side effect to this.
-Liners are sized according to the appliances that are first put in the homes, this sizing is according to the height of the chimney and the amount of BTUs (British Thermal Units) all the appliances venting from the home output.
+Liners are sized according to the appliances that are first put in the home, this sizing is according to the height of the chimney and the amount of BTUs (British Thermal Units) all the appliances venting from the home output.

 So now that we know the basics of how a liner size is gauged, we get to the problem – and that is, as furnaces, boilers and water heaters become more efficient, they put out less BTUs.
 The adverse effect of this is, gases will now start cooling at a quicker rate than previously.